Health awareness

 Misconception: Type 2 diabetes is not a serious disease.

 Explanation: Type 2 diabetes should be taken seriously.
-If type 2 diabetes is not managed properly, it can lead to serious complications over time.
+If type 2 diabetes is not managed properly, it may lead to serious complications over time.
 Diabetes management, including learning about the condition, adopting a healthy lifestyle and working with a health care provider to create a treatment plan, can help decrease the risk of long-term complications.

 02.

-Misconception: If you have type 2 diabetes, you’ll always know by the symptoms you experience.
+Misconception: If you have type 2 diabetes, the symptoms are obvious.

 Explanation: Type 2 diabetes symptoms may develop slowly, often over several years, and can be so mild that it’s easy for symptoms to go unnoticed.
 Many people have no diabetes symptoms at all.
 In fact, approximately 23% of U.S. adults with diabetes are undiagnosed.